-Whatever language you are interested in, it would always be a challenge to learn in.
-It could also be very difficult, frustrating and confusing.
-Unless you are genuinely interested in the language, you are dedicated to learning it and you are committed to see your foray into leaning a foreign language from start to finish, chances are you’ll drop it midway through the course or even earlier.
+Whatever language you are interested in, it will always be a challenge to learn in.
+It could also be very difficult, frustrating, and confusing.
+Unless you are genuinely interested in the language, you are dedicated to learning it and you are committed to seeing your foray into learning a foreign language from start to finish, chances are you’ll drop it midway through the course or even earlier.

 So what do you do to ensure that you stick with the language lessons until you’re able to understand, speak and write it?

 People have different reasons why they want to learn another language.
 It can boost their CV.
 It can be of great advantage when a person likes to travel.
 Experts believe that it could make you better at English while making you more decisive and smarter.

 Being able to speak one or two languages is beneficial to a person’s cognitive process.
 Physiologically speaking, it’s been found that the brains of bilingual persons function differently than the brains of people who speak only one language.
 The differences have many cognitive advantages, according to experts.
 But it has to be pointed out that these benefits are only apparent if the person regularly speaks several languages.
 Even people who study other languages when they are already adults can still attain the same level of fluency as those who learn languages at a young age.

 Cognitive benefits of learning new languages